About our annual risk assessment

 The main reasons for our engagement with local authorities

-- seven on progress with ensuring that Gypsy/Travellers sites meet the Scottish Government Minimum Site Standards and requirements in relation to fire safety.
+- four local authorities about progress with ensuring that Gypsy/Travellers sites meet the Scottish Government Minimum Site Standards and/or requirements in relation to fire safety (five last year);

 How we review our engagement